For a civilian economy free of violence.

 To qualify as a valid Level 3 client, the purchasing entity must significantly transform the product, integrate it, or consume it internally.
 If the client acts solely as a paper reseller without altering the product, certification requirements automatically pass through them to the next buyer.

-Any company acting as a certified node in a Level 3 supply chain must prove it is a real, operating business.
+Any company acting as a certified node in a Level 3 distribution chain must prove it is a real, operating business.
 Criteria include having physical offices, actual employees, and a diverse client base.
 Shell companies with zero employees are rejected.

 If a client derives an overwhelming majority of its revenue from selling your products, or sells exclusively to one downstream buyer, they are flagged as a "captive entity."
 Auditors will treat them as an extension of the certified company rather than an independent client.